jjanus12/oad_hol/lab01.md

 ## **STEP 6.1:** Generate SSH Keys

+The SSH (Secure Shell) protocol is a method for secure remote login from one computer to another.
+SSH enables secure system administration and file transfers over insecure networks using encryption to secure the connections between endpoints.
+SSH keys are an important part of securely accessing Oracle Cloud Infrastructure compute instances in the cloud.

+We recommend you use the Oracle **Cloud Shell** to interface with the OCI compute instance you will create.
+Oracle Cloud Shell is browser-based, does not require installation or configuration of software on your laptop, and works independently of your network setup.

+**IMPORTANT: If the SSH key is not created correctly, you will not be able to connect to your environment and will get errors.
+Please ensure you create your key properly.**

 ## **STEP 6.2:** Creating a Web Server on a Compute Instance

 ## **STEP 6.3:** Connect to the Compute Instance and Deploy the Application